alwaysdata/documentation/content/sites/move-a-site/index.en.md

 tags = ["site"]
 +++

 This article explains how to move a site to another alwaysdata account.
-You need to have the **necessary permissions** on the original and the destination accounts to proceed with the transfer.

 To do this we will use the [SSH access]({{< ref "remote-access/ssh">}}) rather than FTP which requires bringing the files back locally and then transferring them to the destination account.